szabgab/Perl-Maven/docs/PRODUCTS.md

 On a regular base we run a script that checks for expired services and removes them from the user.
 If someone tries to sign up to a service that was expired we can let the user do this.
-I think the only loophole might be people signing up to free subscription, cancelling it and then signing up again.
+I think the only loophole might be people signing up to free subscription, canceling it and then signing up again.
 This is not a big issue for us, but we could save a flag that says, 'this user has already had a free period' and then not let the free signup.
 I don't think this is worth the effort now.